qte77/qte77.github.io/_posts/2022-07-23-python-decorator.md

 ## Basics

 Functions are treated as objects and can be used as arguments for other functions.
-Function `f2` gets `f1` as an argument and calls it.
+The higher function `f2` gets `f1` as an argument and calls it.

 ```python
 def f1() -> None: